 Shelf-stable foods for an emergency don’t need to be cooked, refrigerated, or require water to be “ready to eat.”
 Foods have a pantry shelf life of 6 months to 5 years.
 Once opened, consume or refrigerate canned food and store boxed or bagged food in an airtight container.

-When you look up a list of shelf-stable or nonperishable food, both are in the list and considered the same.
-They are not, especially in an emergency scenario where precious resources like water, fuel, and electricity are unavailable.
+When you look up a list of shelf-stable or nonperishable food, both are on the list and considered the same.
+They are not, especially in an emergency where precious resources like water, fuel, and electricity are unavailable.

 Shelf-stable and nonperishable food can sit in the pantry without refrigeration and stay good.
 The difference is nonperishable food takes more resources to make ready to eat.